Bastardkb/Charybdis/files/mods/readme.md

 They need to be press-fitted into the 3d print, as they have no screws.

-Print the file in the `veichu` folder.
+There are 2 different versions in the `veichu` folder:

+- `veichu.stl`: uses M3 screw inserts
+- `veichu_M3_screw.stl`: has M3 threads directly into the plastic, no inserts needed

 ## Static Bearing Mod